TesiNicco/jordan/README.md

 `./bin/jordan.R -h`
 will display `jordan` options.
 To run, `jordan` requires:
 - genotype data (PLINK or VCF format)
-- snplist (list of SNPs to use for the PRS, including CHROM, POS, EFFECT_ALLELE, BETA (or OR)
+- snplist (list of SNPs to use for the PRS, including CHROM, POS, EFFECT_ALLELE, OTHER_ALLELE, and BETA (or OR)
 - outname (the name of the output folder)
 - isdosage: binary flag whether data is genotyped or imputed (TRUE/FALSE)
 - plot: binary flag to plot densities of not (TRUE/FALSE)